 Also seeing it over and over again has really helped.
 Usually the first few times they just have to try a bite if they don’t like it.
 My two year old used to make a fuss over green beans and now she loves them.
 Same with steamed broccoli.
 We are working on familiarizing steamed carrots at the moment 😉

 If it’s any help, this is how I’ve dealt with celery.
 My four year old will eat it with peanut butter fine.
 My two year old just licks off the peanut butter.
-I got her to eat the celery by only putting a little peanut butter on hers (knowing she would lick it off and want more).
+I got her to eat the celery by only putting a little on hers (knowing she would lick it off and want more).
 Then I told her to get more peanut butter she had to first eat the celery piece too.
 I don’t think she believed me because she didn’t do it.
 And didn’t get any more peanut butter.
 But the next day same routine happened and she ate them together.

 We have also had great success getting them to eat vegetables while watching shows.
 I really don’t like them mindlessly eating while they watch a show…unless it’s a vegetable or fruit haha.
 That’s how I got them to eat a whole cucumber the other day.
 Score in my book.